 - Power, which is a green color when the device receives power.
-The LED is dark when the mesh node does not receive power. - · Status LED: - Steady green color when the system passes start-up tests. - Dark when the mesh node is not ready. - Blinks green when the device resets. - Mesh.
+The LED is dark when the mesh node does not receive power. - Status LED: - Steady green color when the system passes start-up tests. - Dark when the mesh node is not ready. - Blinks green when the device resets. - Mesh.
 Each radio LED comes on when a neighbor connects to that radio.
-The LEDs are dark when there is no neighbor. - Ethernet, which is a green color when a client is attached to the port.
-The LED is dark when the port is open and has no client.
+The LEDs are dark when there is no neighbor.